Nuclear kinetic density from ab initio theory: Results

 Let us now turn to a discussion on the integration of the kinetic density operator.
 Note that in this work we consider solely the $J=0$ ground states.
 In the case of the translationally invariant kinetic density, upon integration over the spatial coordinates, we exactly reproduce the expectation value of the ground state intrinsic kinetic energy of the nucleus, which can be independently calculated from two-body densities introduced in second quantization.
 The expectation value is given by Eq. (\ref{eq:tbdTint}),

 When considering the COM contaminated kinetic density, one recovers the expectation value of the intrinsic kinetic energy plus the expectation value of the kinetic energy of the COM.
 The results for the $ \langle T_{int} \rangle $ are summarized in Table~\ref{tbl:Tint}.
-The recovery of the intrinsic kinetic energy after COM removal is direct confirmation of success of the procedure, and can be summarized by the following set of relations, Eq.~(\ref{eq:TwiCOM}) and Eq.~(\ref{eq:Ttrinv}),
+The recovery of the intrinsic kinetic energy after COM removal is direct confirmation of success of the procedure, and can be summarized by the following set of relations, Eq.~(\ref{eq:Ttrinv}) and Eq.~(\ref{eq:TwiCOM}),

 where $m$ is the nucleon mass and ${\tau}_0$ is the total kinetic density.
-In Fig.~\ref{fig:kdensnmax_He4} and Fig.~\ref{fig:kdensnmax_O16}, we present ground state $\nmax$ convergence plots for the nuclei $^{4}$He and $^{16}$O. We achieve rapid convergence in $^{4}$He when applying the NN-N4LO(500)+3Nlnl interaction with a basis size of $\nmax = 10$, as the final three $\nmax$ calculations overlap completely.
+Note that these relations are always true in the NCSM, whereas in other methods are only true if convergence to an exact many-body solution is achieved.
+In Fig.~\ref{fig:kdensnmax_He4} and Fig.~\ref{fig:kdensnmax_O16}, we present ground state $\nmax$ convergence plots for the kinetic density of the nuclei $^{4}$He and $^{16}$O. We achieve rapid convergence in $^{4}$He when applying the NN-N4LO(500)+3Nlnl interaction at a basis size of $\nmax = 10$, as the final three $\nmax$ calculations ($\nmax=10,12,14$) overlap completely.
 Similarly, we are able to see good convergence trends in $^{16}$O at an importance truncated basis size of $\nmax = 8$, as this calculation is only mildly different from the the $\nmax = 6$ basis space calculation.
 Let it be noted that given our use of the harmonic oscillator basis, all densities - and density dependent quantities - have ``unphysical'' asymptotic behaviour due to the Gaussian tail resulting from the basis expansion.